 (a) comply with legal process served on us or

 (b) protect our rights and property

 When you visit our website, we may track information about your visit and store that information in web server logs, which are records of the activities on our sites.
 The servers automatically capture and save the information electronically.
 Examples of the information we may collect include: your unique Internet protocol address; the name of your unique Internet service provider; the town/city, county/state and country from which you access our website; the kind of browser or computer you use; the number of links you click within the site; the date and time of your visit; the web page from which you arrived to our site; the pages you viewed on the site; and certain searches/queries that you conducted via our website(s).
 The information we collect in web server logs helps us administer the site, analyze its usage, protect the website and its content from inappropriate use and improve the user’s experience.

 Our Security Procedures

-We restrict access to non-public personal information about you to those persons who need such information to provide products or services to you.
-We maintain physical, electronic and procedural safeguards that comply with applicable regulations to guard your non-public personal information.
+We restrict access to non-public personal information about you to those persons who need such information to provide services to us and/or you.
+We maintain physical, electronic, and procedural safeguards that comply with applicable regulations to guard your non-public personal information.
 However, we cannot guarantee that unauthorized persons will always be unable to defeat our security measures.